“Retirement” – it’s a term we’ve redefined over the years.

 Seeing your grandkids more is now feasible because you don’t have to work.

-Volunteering for that organization you feel passionate about is now possible.
+Volunteering for an organization you feel passionate about is now possible.

 Retirement allows us to maximize our life … as long as we can afford it.